First minister

 A first minister is any of a variety of leaders of government cabinets.
-The term literally has the same meaning as "prime minister" but is typically chosen to distinguish the office-holder from a superior prime minister.
-Currently the title of first minister is used to refer to the political leader of a devolved national government, such as the devolved administrations of Scotland, Wales, and Northern Ireland, or of a dependent territory.
+The term literally has the same meaning as "prime minister".

+In the United Kingdom, the title of first minister is used to refer to the political leader of a devolved national government, such as the devolved governments of Scotland, Wales, and Northern Ireland, or of a dependent territory.

+In Australia and Canada, the term is used to refer collectively to the Prime Minister and the state or provincial premiers.

+Australia

+In Australia, a first minister is one of the heads of government, including the Prime Minister of Australia and the Premiers and chief ministers of the Australian states and territories.

 Canada

 In Canada, a first minister is any of the Canadian first ministers of the Crown, otherwise known as heads of government, including the Prime Minister of Canada and the provincial and territorial premiers.
 The title is used in such formulae as "first ministers' meetings".

 In Newfoundland and Labrador, the Inuit self-governing region of Nunatsiavut provides for a first minister responsible to the Nunatsiavut Assembly.

 Norway

 The head of government of Norway was called first minister (førstestatsråd) between 1814 and 1873, while it was in personal union with Sweden.
 In 1893, 12 years prior to the dissolution of the union, it was changed to prime minister (statsminister).